Adventure em

 Overview

 There are a variety of entrances to this location ranging from a quick ten-steps from the car to an afternoon-worthy hike.
-With a mile-long trail all-around, it's a great place for the most treacherous run of your life.
-Come at night for an illegal swim party, travel to the island in the center to look up at the stars, or just simply explore this area to feel as if you're thousands of miles away from home instead of one mile from Brookfield East.
+It's a great place to visit and feel as if you're miles from home instead of ten minutes from Brookfield East.

 Lower rim access